Perl-Apollo/Corinna/rfc/classes.md

 variable automatically injected into the body of the method.
 There is also a `$class` variable availabe, but it's not shown in this example.

 Next is the `next::method` part.
-Usually we see that as part of the C3 mro.
-It's here because of the [SUPER-bug in Perl](http://modernperlbooks.com/mt/2009/09/when-super-isnt.html).
+Usually we see that as part of the [C3 Method Resolution Order](https://en.wikipedia.org/wiki/C3_linearization).
+It's here because of the
+[SUPER-bug in Perl](http://modernperlbooks.com/mt/2009/09/when-super-isnt.html).

 ## 4.2.3 Roles
-Corinna allows roles to be consumed via `does`.
+Corinna allows roles to be consumed via `:does`.
 Here's a simple role.

 ```perl
 role RoleStringify {